-- FIA_USB.1.2 The TSF shall enforce the following rules on the initial association of user security attributes with subjects acting on behalf of users: none. - FIA_USB.1.3 The TSF shall enforce the following rules governing changes to the user security attributes associated with the subjects acting on the behalf of users: none.
+- The TSF shall associate the following user security attributes with subjects acting on the behalf of that user: User Identifier (Display Name for Local Device Sign In, user name for both LDAP Sign In and Windows Sign In, IP address for IPsec) and User Role. - The TSF shall enforce the following rules on the initial association of user security attributes with subjects acting on behalf of users: If "Allow users to choose alternate sign-in methods" is disabled, the user's session Permission Set will be reduced to exclude the permissions of applications whose sign in method does not match the sign in method used by the user to sign in.. - FIA\USB.1.3 The TSF shall enforce the following rules governing changes to the user security attributes associated with the subjects acting on the behalf of users: none.